Resources

 2. An Employee Welcome Packet

-Include some of the logistical information for your new hire's start date and where to report, any required forms they need to review prior to starting, or who their main point of contact would be before their first day.
+Include some of the logistical information for your new hire's start date and where to report, any required forms they need to review before starting, or who their main point of contact would be before their first day.

 3. Tasty Snacks